Modern Slavery Statement

 - how to escalate potential slavery or human trafficking issues to the relevant parties within the organisation;

-This statement was approved on 30th November 2020 by the organisation’s Chief Executive Officer, who reviews and updates it annually.
+This statement was approved on 4 th November 2022 by the organisation’s Chief Executive Officer, who reviews and updates it annually.